DavidHe1127/aws-cert/solution_architect_pro/autoscaling/README.md

 ### Step Functions

+AWS Step Functions is a fully managed service that makes it easy to coordinate the components of distributed applications and microservices using visual workflows.
+It includes features below:

 - Managed workflow and orchestration platform
 - Scalable and highly available
 - Define your app as a state machine